Bootstrapping Six-Gluon QCD Amplitudes: Introduction

 \section{Introduction}

-Scattering amplitudes are fundamental objects that describe how particles interact in quantum field theory.
-Beyond their practical role in the phenomenology of high-energy physics, they have revealed hidden structures of gauge theories, with deep connections to mathematics.
-These insights have also led to radically novel conceptual approaches, with important consequences for our ability to compute amplitudes.
-Examples include generalized unitarity, on-shell methods, the Grassmannian formulation of leading singularities, as well as advances in understanding the special functions arising from the Feynman integrals.
-For recent reviews, cf. \cite{Arkani-Hamed:2012zlh,Elvang:2015rqa,Badger:2023eqz}.
+Scattering amplitudes are fundamental objects describing particle interactions in quantum field theory.
+Beyond their role in high-energy phenomenology, they have revealed hidden structures of gauge theories and deep connections to mathematics, leading to radically new conceptual approaches to amplitude computation.
+Notable examples include generalized unitarity, on-shell methods, the Grassmannian formulation of leading singularities, and advances in understanding the special functions arising from Feynman integrals.
+For recent reviews, see refs.~\cite{Arkani-Hamed:2012zlh,Elvang:2015rqa,Badger:2023eqz}.

-The amplitude bootstrap \cite{Bern:1994cg,Caron-Huot:2020bkp} successfully combines ideas from the S-matrix program with these modern advances.
-In maximally supersymmetric Yang–Mills theory (sYM), bootstrap methods based on the symbol of iterated integrals \cite{Brown:2009qja,Goncharov:2010jf} have enabled the determination of six-gluon scattering amplitudes through high loop orders.
-This progress has led to a detailed understanding of their analytic behavior in various kinematic limits, such as the collinear and Regge regimes, and uncovered striking connections to integrability, cluster algebras, and leading singularities.
+The amplitude bootstrap \cite{Bern:1994cg,Caron-Huot:2020bkp} combines modern \mbox{S-matrix} ideas with these developments.
+In maximally supersymmetric Yang–Mills theory (sYM), bootstrap methods based on the symbol of iterated integrals \cite{Brown:2009qja,Goncharov:2010jf} have enabled the determination of six-gluon scattering amplitudes through high loop orders, leading to a detailed understanding of their analytic structure in kinematic limits such as collinear and Regge regimes, and uncovering connections to integrability, cluster algebras, and leading singularities.

-It is an open problem to extend this program to QCD scattering amplitudes beyond the one-loop order.
-In this work we take a first step in this direction: we apply the symbol bootstrap, for the first time, to a six-particle scattering amplitude in massless QCD.
-In this way we provide first results beyond the current state-of-the-art, which is at two loops and five particles \cite{Huss:2025nlt}.
+Extending bootstrap methods to QCD scattering amplitudes beyond one loop remains an open challenge.
+In this Letter, we take a first step in this direction by applying the symbol bootstrap, for the first time, to a six-particle scattering amplitude in massless QCD.
+This goes beyond the current state of the art, which is limited to two loops and five particles \cite{Huss:2025nlt}.
+We parametrize the amplitude as